Cycle Terms

 Menstrual Phase

 This is the first phase in the menstrual cycle.
 This is the phase in which your body is shedding the endometrium lining.
 This phase takes place at the time of the period.
-This phase is marked by low levels of estrogen and progesterone.
-See more HERE
+This phase reveals itself with low levels of estrogen and progesterone.
+Take a look at our deep dive on the Menstrual Phase to learn even more.

 Ovulation Phase

 This is the third phase in the menstrual cycle.
-This is the phase in which your body is releasingan egg.
+This is the phase in which your body is releasing an egg.
 This phase is marked by high levels of estrogen, luteinizing hormone, and testosterone.
-See more HERE
+Our deep dive will teach you even more about your Ovulation phase.

 Period